coq/coq/doc/sphinx/addendum/sprop.rst

    exact Hx.
    Qed.

-Since we have definitional :ref:`eta-expansion` for functions, the property of being a type of definitionally irrelevant values is impredicative, and so is :math:`\SProp`:
+Since we have definitional :ref:`eta-expansion-sect` for functions, the property of being a type of definitionally irrelevant values is impredicative, and so is :math:`\SProp`: